-Our parent engagement opportunities struggled to get fully established this last year with the attempts not fully being attended by many parents- we averaged only 50 ish families at each event.
-With the limited engagement attendance that we did have, the feedback form those that attended was positive and will be used for further growth.
+Our parent engagement opportunities struggled to get fully established this last year, with the attempts not fully being attended by many parents- we averaged only 50-ish families at each event.
+With the limited engagement attendance that we did have, the feedback from those who attended was positive and will be used for further growth.
 Opportunities.
-The school-to-home communication on Parent Square was effective in reaching a majority of our parents toward the middle to end of the year as it is a newer application.
-We did not get the Smore newsletter initiated at the start of the year to start the school-to-home communication newsletters.
+The school-to-home communication on Parent Square was effective in reaching a majority of our parents toward the middle to the end of the year, as it is a newer application.